Echoes of Medieval Coventry

 Midsummer Music for Medieval Coventry

-Featuring the Binchois Consort, His Majestys Sagbutts and Cornetts (plus special guests) and the Choir of Holy Trinity Church.
+Join the Binchois Consort, His Majestys Sagbutts and Cornetts, and the Choir of Holy Trinity Church for a day of medieval and renaissance music in two of Coventry's historic venues.

 Choral Evensong with His Majesty's Sagbutts and Cornetts